AxiSEMunity/AxiSEM3D/doc/Installation.md

 `AxiSEM3D` has been built successfully if an error message appears saying "Missing input directory".

 #### 2.4.
 Complete examples
 A few complete examples are provided below.
-On an HPC cluster, the major variability comes from setting up the environment, such as loading and using a proper compiler suite, defining essential environment variables and complier flags
+On an HPC cluster, the major variability comes from environment setup, such as defining essential environment variables, loading a proper compiler suite and required complier flags

 * A laptop or workstation with `conda` (GNU compilers):